Diamond Head Apts Ltd

 No analysis available

-I searched for 'key card access', 'fob', 'card reader', and related terms and found none.
-While the building is described as secure with 24-hour security and an on-site manager, there is no explicit mention of card/fob access.
+I searched for terms like 'key card access', 'fob', 'card reader', or 'keycard entry' but found none.
+Although security presence is mentioned, there is no explicit evidence of card/fob access systems in the public remarks.

 Multiple listings explicitly describe the building as having "24 hour security" and an on-site manager, indicating continuous security presence.
 About 7 of 16 MLS entries also check the security/guard amenity, and other remarks reference a secure building and secured access, reinforcing that this is a real, building-wide service rather than an agent error.